 In spaces where you’re likely to find indoor air pollutants, you must monitor and evaluate these sources of air contaminants, separate from CO2.
 In addition to monitoring, you must also develop and implement a materials-handling plan to reduce the chances of contaminant release.
 For the specific contaminants or pollutants identified, you must install monitoring systems with sensors designed to track these pollutants.
 An alarm must alert others of any unusual or unsafe conditions.

 For each type of ventilation, air quality monitoring can help you achieve at least one of the options from the chart above.
-The Sensedge and Kaiterra Square are both RESET-certified commercial air quality monitors, so they meet LEED requirements for carbon dioxide (CO2) monitoring.
+The Sensedge is a RESET-certified commercial air quality monitor, so it meets LEED requirements for carbon dioxide (CO2) monitoring.

 Likewise, all of Kaiterra’s commercial air quality monitors are equipped with TVOC and particulate matter sensors and can also be equipped with ozone, formaldehyde, nitrogen dioxide, and others.
 Monitoring these additional parameters will meet the monitoring aspect of “additional source control and monitoring,” helping you earn that extra point.

 Between these two options, projects of any ventilation type can earn the second point offered under enhanced IAQ strategies with Kaiterra’s commercial monitors.